TengleDeng/AiSparkHub/README.md

-# Multi-AI Dialog Plugin for Obsidian
+# AiSparkHub - Multi-AI Dialog Plugin for Obsidian

 An Obsidian plugin that allows you to chat with multiple AI services simultaneously in a single window.